 How do I pay for my or my son/daughter’s USAV/SRVA Membership?

 Players and parents may pay for their membership fee using a credit card (not AMEX) during Sport Engine Registration.
-As proof of paid membership, be sure to print and bring your ID card to any tryouts you may be attending.
+As proof of paid membership, be sure to save or print your Membership Card to bring to any tryouts you may be attending.

 Interested in becoming a partner of Southern Region Volleyball Association?